naturalnick/calculator-js/README.md

 What I learned:

-- How to reorganize my code in a much cleaner way.
-Still more work to do, but Kevin B's review of my Rock-Paper-Scissors app helped me get a better idea of how to do this.
+- How to reorganize my code in a much cleaner way
-- How to use CSS flexbox
+- How to use CSS flexbox effectively
 - How to use calculator memory buttons (I'd never used them before!)

 ## Author